errbit/errbit/docs/deployment/docker.md

 docker run --rm errbit/errbit bundle exec rake secret
 ```

+## Which image version should I use?

+As of 2023, we are not releasing non-latest tags to docker hub (last release was v0.9.0 in 2020).
+Please use [errbit/errbit:latest](https://hub.docker.com/r/errbit/errbit/tags), which is updated on main builds.
+If you are interested in using official release tags of errbit, contributions to the CI process and shipping stable releases would be welcome.

 ## Standalone Errbit App

 Assuming you have a mongo host available, you can run errbit using `docker